-The total depth of each boring will be determined in the field based on if and where the UMCf or other bedrock such as the Horse Spring or Thumb formation is encountered.
-The boreholes will be 12 inches in diameter.
-In order to reach bedrock, well depths are anticipated to be between 40 and 60 feet below ground surface (Table 2).
+The total depth of each boring will be determined in the field based on the purpose of the boring and/or where the UMCf or other bedrock such as the Horse Spring or Thumb formation is encountered.
+The boreholes on the south bank of the LVW near Calico Ridge Weir will not be drilled to bedrock because there are sufficient wells drilled into bedrock at this location.
+The borings will be 8 inches in diameter (Figure 11).
+In order to reach bedrock, well depths are anticipated to be between 40 and 60 feet below ground surface (Table 1).
 If needed, these depths can be adjusted in the field based on site-specific field conditions such as depth to groundwater and where the bedrock formation is encountered.
-The borehole will be backfilled to the desired total depth of the well using cement grout placed using a tremmie pipe.
-Wells will be constructed of 4-inch diameter schedule 40 PVC with a screened interval of 10 feet.
+The borehole will be backfilled to the desired total depth of the well by pouring bentonite chips into the well bore and hydrating them.
+The placement of chips will be slow and gradual to prevent bridging of the bentonite chips.

+Wells will be constructed of 4-inch diameter schedule 40 PVC with a screened interval of 20 feet.
 The length of the screen interval may be modified depending on field conditions encountered.
 The well depth and screened interval have been selected to match the surrounding wells and to intercept the same flow zone of interest.
 This is because the purpose of the well is to determine the change in concentration between two or more wells.
-Subsequent investigations conducted under Phase II may explore longer or shorter wells screens, multiple well screens and pump tests.
 Filter pack material will be Monterey #3 sand and will extend at least 1 foot above the well screen.
-A minimum 2-foot hydrated bentonite seal will be placed above the filter pack and the annular space will be backfilled with bentonite cement slurry to the surface.
-Well completions will be above ground with approximately 3 feet of mild steel casing and lockable well cap above grade with four protective posts installed around each well.
+A minimum 2-foot hydrated bentonite seal will be placed above the filter pack and the annular space will be backfilled with hydrated bentonite chips to the surface.
+Well completions will be at grade in traffic-rated well boxes or above ground with approximately 3 feet of mild steel casing and lockable well cap with four protective posts installed around each well.
 Steel casing and protective posts will be painted yellow to improve their visibility.
-A conceptual well construction diagram is provided in Figure 10.
+A conceptual well construction diagram is provided in Figure 11.

 No sooner than 72 hours after construction, the wells will be developed by bailing and surging to remove fine particles that may have gotten into the well or filter pack.
-Well development will continue until the water is clear and field parameters have stabilized or it has been conducted for 4 hours whichever occurs first.
-Stabilization of field parameters is over three readings and is as follows: $pH \pm 0.1$, Temperature ± 1 degree Celsius, Specific Conductivity, Dissolved Oxygen, Oxygen Reduction Potential and Turbidity within ± 10 percent.
+Seven to ten borehole volumes of water will be removed from the well if the well has sufficient recharge to provide that volume of water over a 4-hour period.
+Well development field records will indicate if field parameters have stabilized.
+Stabilization of field parameters will be taken over three readings and is as follows: $pH \pm 0.1$, Temperature ± 1 degree Celsius, Specific Conductivity, Dissolved Oxygen, Oxygen Reduction Potential and Turbidity within ± 10 percent.

+Up to three wells will undergo pump and tracer tests.
 The following FGDs are provided in Appendix B:

-- Managing Investigative derived waste,
+- Managing Investigative-derived Waste,

-- Drilling and destruction of soil borings,
+- Drilling and Destruction of Soil Borings,

-- One time "grab" groundwater sampling,
+- One Time "Grab" Groundwater Sampling,

-- Low-Flow groundwater sampling,
+- Low-Flow Groundwater Sampling,

-- Groundwater well installation,
+- Groundwater Well Installation,

-- Groundwater well development,
+- Groundwater Well Development,

-- Groundwater and free product level measurements, and
+- Groundwater and Free Product Level Measurements, and

-- Aquifer hydraulic testing.
+- Aquifer Hydraulic Testing.